Welcome to Blackburn Rovers Access guide to help fans and assistants understand what to expect when you visit Ewood Park.

 EWOOD PARK EMERGENCY PROCEDURE

-In the event of any emergency there will be a Police message over the Public Address system preceded by a loud “chime” sound.
+In the event of any emergency there will be an announcement over the Public Address system preceded by a loud “chime” sound.
 For supporters who are deaf or hard of hearing this message will appear on the big screen.
-If you are located in the LOWER TIER, remain where you are and listen or look carefully at the Police message.
+Follow the directions of the stewards/police officers.
+If you are located in the LOWER TIER, remain where you are until a steward assists you and listen or look carefully at the Police message.
 Comply immediately if it affects your location.
 Stewards, Police Officers and Officials will direct you to safe areas which may be through exit doors / gates to the street or onto the playing area.
-If you are in the UPPER TIER make your way to the Safe Holding Area, which is clearly signed in the concourse.
+If you are in the UPPER TIER make your way to the Safe Holding/Refuge Area, which is clearly signed in the concourse.

 If you are thinking of using Hospitality facilities, they are available for match day and non- match day events.
-There are four function suites - Executive Box, Premier Suite, Legends and Jack’s Kitchen which are all accessible.
+There are three function suites - Executive Box, Premier Suite and Legends in Jack’s Kitchen which are all accessible.
 A loop system is available.

-For match day hospitality bookings please contact 01254 690909 and inform our Hospitality Sales Executives of your requirements at the time of booking.
+For match day hospitality bookings please contact 01254 508008 and inform our Hospitality Sales Executives of your assistance requirements at the time of booking.

 ROVERS ON THE ROAD - ALTOGETHER

-Blackburn Rovers Away Travel now uses an accessible executive coach, enabling disabled supporters to travel together and enjoy the same standards of service.
+Blackburn Rovers Away Travel uses an accessible executive coach, enabling supporters to travel together and enjoy the same standards of service.

 This means more wheelchair users, who need to use a lift to get on the coach, can now travel and passengers who transfer to seats can stow wheelchairs and other aids in the hold.